 Here’s a list of the main types of materials and what you should expect to pay if you’re purchasing them on the open market:

 PLA & ABS (Specialty & Infused Formulations)

 Prices in this category vary as there are a wide variety of unique versions of PLA and ABS that are specially formulated to unique specifications or add materials like ceramics, metals, wood or other materials to create unique visual effects.
-Materials in this category range from $40 to $75 USD per kilogram.
+Materials in the specially formulated PLA and ABS category on average cost approximately $40 to $75 per kilogram.

-Fusion3 expects PETG to emerge in 2017 as the most popular 3D printing filament due to its ease of printing yet exhibiting many industrial benefits.
-You should expect to pay between $30 and $40 USD per kilogram for generic versions of PETG and $45 to $70 USD for specialty formulations.
+PETG emerged in 2017 as a very popular 3D printing filament due to its low cost and how it exhibits many industrial benefits.
+You should expect to pay between $30 and $40 per kilogram for generic versions of PETG and $45 to $70 for specialty formulations.

-Everyone loves seeing a 3D part printed using flexible materials and most flexible materials are based on a material called TPU.
-Generic TPUs can be found from quality suppliers around $35 USD per kilogram.
+Everyone loves seeing a 3D part printed using flexible materials and most flexible materials are based on a materials called TPU and TPE.
+Generic TPU flexible 3D printing materials can be found from quality suppliers around $35 USD per kilogram.
 Specialty formulations from manufacturers like NinjaTek are more expensive and run approximately $90 to $110 USD per kilogram.

-Generic polycarbonate (PC) has incredible strength and temperature resistance, but is very difficult to print, even with an enclosed 3D printer like the F400.
-If you’re game to try printing PC, you can expect to pay about $100 USD per kilogram.
+Generic polycarbonate (PC) has incredible strength and temperature resistance, but is very difficult to print, unless you have an enclosed 3D printer like the Fusion3 EDGE which passively heats the enclosure up to 70*C. If you’re game to try printing PC, you can expect to pay about $55-70 per kilogram.
 There are also blends of other materials with polycarbonate that are easier to print and actually cost less (PC-ABS for example).
-These formulations cost approximately $75 to $95 USD per kilogram.
+These formulations cost approximately $65 to $85 USD per kilogram.